U.S. Sues Operators Of Pirate Texas Station Known As 'Alex Jones Radio'

 The couple also seemed to assert rights reserved for foreign states, telling the FCC, "We expect that letters so addressed would more properly come from your company's International Bureau and then only after there's been some treaty of other discovered to which we are signators."

-It's unclear whether the Olenicks might adhere to the belief, long-held among some Texans, that the state should operate as a republic rather than as a full member of the United States.
+It's unclear whether Olenick and Nadler-Olenick might adhere to the belief, long-held among some Texans, that the state should operate as a republic rather than as a full member of the United States.
 The FCC's letter, we'll note, was sent to the couple's post office box in Austin.

-The Olenicks closed their letter by informing the FCC's enforcement bureau that its agents did not have permission to enter or visit their property, implying they would thereafter be considered trespassers.
+Olenick and Nadler-Olenick closed their letter by informing the FCC's enforcement bureau that its agents did not have permission to enter or visit their property, implying they would thereafter be considered trespassers.

 A string of further letters followed much the same pattern, and in early 2014, the FCC imposed the $15,000 penalty.
-The Olenicks didn't pay, and in November of that year, the agency sent a letter threatening to bring in the Justice Department.
+Olenick and Nadler-Olenick didn't pay, and in November of that year, the agency sent a letter threatening to bring in the Justice Department.

-Instead of seeing the penalty notice as an official warning of impending action, the Olenicks said they took a different view of the FCC's citation of federal regulations.
+Instead of seeing the penalty notice as an official warning of impending action, Olenick and Nadler-Olenick said they took a different view of the FCC's citation of federal regulations.

 They wrote: "We look at the same compilation of words and see Monte Hall's, 'Let's Make a Deal!', i.e., an offer.
 We decline your offer, as we have from the outset, and we will forever decline your offer."

-The Olenicks repeatedly referred to the FCC as a company, as when they stated in a letter to Susan Launer, the FCC's deputy associate general counsel, "We dispute (your company's) claim in its entirety, for reasons already documented in our prior correspondence."
+Olenick and Nadler-Olenick repeatedly referred to the FCC as a company, as when they stated in a letter to Susan Launer, the FCC's deputy associate general counsel, "We dispute (your company's) claim in its entirety, for reasons already documented in our prior correspondence."

-In that letter, the Olenicks also wrote, "Obviously, we'll be sending no check to anyone in response to your continued mail fraud conspiracy."
+In that letter, Olenick and Nadler-Olenick also wrote, "Obviously, we'll be sending no check to anyone in response to your continued mail fraud conspiracy."

 They accused the FCC of trying to conjure a justification for the penalty, calling it "a conspiracy ... to harass us and to intimidate us for and in retaliation of our very well documented assertion of our 'right not to contract.' "